-Core scientific research underpinning pulse crop genetics is performed jointly by the first three organisations in projects that combine phenotypic and performance character assessment with genetic tool development.
+Core scientific research underpinning pulse crop genetics is carried out by academic partners in projects that combine plant phenotypic and performance assessment with the development of genetic tools.

-PCGIN2 will build on resources developed in the first phase that will be used to establish the genetic basis for traits that are relevant to UK pulse breeding, farming and end-user industries.
+Resources developed within PCGIN for the genetic study of agronomic and seed quality traits are being used to establish the genetic basis for traits that are relevant to UK pulse breeding, farming and end-user industries.

 - Steve Belcher, PGRO